 Like the Wright CONSERVE cases, DePuy ASR cases were also centralized in a federal MDL and involved complaints about metal-on-metal device failure.
 Although the CONSERVE litigation has not reached same size as the DePuy litigation and it remains to be seen whether Wright will also reach substantial settlements, the allegations are similar to ASR claims.
 Like ASR claimants, CONSERVE plaintiffs also allege that the metal-on-metal design is defective and that the manufacturer failed to adequately warn about the device’s dangers.

-As of January 2014, there were more than 70 pending cases in MDL 2329.
+As of June 2015, there were more than 400 pending cases in MDL 2329.
 More people are expected to file Profemur and CONSERVE claims in federal and state courts.
+A California man filed a lawsuit against Wright when his Profemur R implant failed claiming the product was defective.
+In June 2015, the jury awarded him $4.5 million.

 How We Can Help